Parallel Execution Features¶

-This mode has been supported since at least version 1.2 (I don’t know the exact version).
+This mode has been supported since version 1.2.
 A separate executor process is created for each test thread and is used to execute the tests.
 This is necessary if your application contains entities that exists once per process, e.g. SQLite’s in-memory database.
 These processes are started at the beginning of the test run, and are reused for the rest of the test run.

 This mode is also used if you run your tests using the .NET 2.0 framework or for a different processor architecture.

 To keep your test run short, I would recommend settings testThreadCount to (CPU Cores – 1).
 The remaining core is then kept free for the actual test runner process to manage the other executor processes.